 SUSTAINABLE GIFT WRAP

 Did you know most wrapping paper is not made from recycled paper and is not recyclable?
 There are some scary statistics out there about the quantity of trees we’re sacrificing just to wrap gifts during the holidays.
 Here are some of the beautiful, fun and creative alternatives:

 - Shopping bags – Even though we nearly never receive a shopping bag when shopping now, we have an impressive collection of old shopping bags that we reuse and reuse.
 Some of these are really beautiful and can make wonderful gift wrap!
 If paper, you can even have the kids decorate them for added personalization – great for kids’ gifts.

 - Old gift bags and wrapping paper – Every time we receive a gift, we make every effort to salvage the gift wrap to be used again!

-- Cloth bags – Make the wrapping part of the present!
+Cloth bags – Make the wrapping part of the present!
 A gift bag in fabric that can be used for bulk shopping, fruits and veggies, lunch bags, toting around kids things, or one of the other million uses for a fabric bag!
-Check out the cloth gift bags from da zero which are made with organic cotton and hand made in Italy.

 - Any fabric – Scarves, old tablecloths, cloth napkins, old sheets, etc. can all be beautiful alternatives.
 Furoshiki wraps are wonderful gift wrap alternatives, but you can also use fabric you already have!